 That being said, here are some of the ways ransomware hit hard and fast in the past two years.

-- According to Cryptonite, healthcare organizations saw an 89 percent year-over-year increase in ransomware attacks.
+- According to Cryptonite, healthcare organizations saw an 89 percent year-over-year increase in ransomware attacks in 2017.
 (Source: Cryptonite)

 - An IBM Security survey found that only 29 percent of small businesses had experience with ransomware, making these businesses more likely to be unprepared for the threat.
 (Source: IBM)

 - Over 70 percent of parents were most concerned about losing digital family photos or videos.
 (Source: IBM)

 - A Datto survey of 1,100 IT professionals revealed that over 90 percent had clients that suffered ransomware attacks in the past year.
 Forty percent had clients that were subject to at least six ransomware attacks.
 (Source: Datto)

 - 60 percent of malware payloads in Q1 2017 were ransomware.
 (Source: Malwarebytes)

 - A Cisco 2017 report states ransomware is growing 350 percent annually.
 (Source: Cisco)